JonDemelo/Game-Design-Pizza-Crusader/README.md

 From this point on, the player can continue and click "Play Game" or return to the main menu by clicking "Back".

 ###In Game
 The game has 3 main states.
 Pre, Round, and End.
 The current state of the game is present at the bottom.

+####User Interface
+At the top left is a timer that indicates how much time is left in the current round.
+The top right has an X which lets the player quit the current game and return to the main menu.

+At the bottom, the current game state is shown as well as a pizza icon and a red bar icon.
+The number beside the pizza icon indicates how many resources the player has remaining.

+####Pre Round
+This state displays a brief summary of the current state of the game.
+The player cannot interact with the game board at this time.

+####Round
+This is the state where the player can send deliveries to neighbouring zones from their currently controlled zones.
+The player is shown in the color red.
+In order to deliver pizzas to other zones, the player clicks on the other zone and hits the +1 button.
+In order to remove deliveries from a zone, the user clicks on the -1 button.
+The +1 and -1 button are disabled if the user does not have enough resources of there are no resources left.

+####End
+This state is only reached when all the zones are conquered by a single player or there are no remaining zones left.

 #Prototype State
 We focused on functionality rather than graphical design for this type.
 This means that non-gameplay elements have been mocked.